suyashb95/WiktionaryParser/readme.md

 ####Usage

- - Import the WiktionaryParser class from WikiParse
+ - Import the WiktionaryParser class.
  - Initialize an object and use the fetch("word", "language") method.
  - The default language is English.
  - The default language can be changed using the set_default_language method.